Avianca, Taca Airlines and Copa Airlines have joined the Star Alliance

 Star Alliance passengers can now travel faster to Latin America and enjoy the new connections provided by the Copa Airlines and Bogota (Colombia), San Salvador (El Salvador) hubs Panama City (Panama) and Bogota (Colombia).
 Lima (Peru) and San Jose (Costa Rica) by Avianca TACA Airlines operators.

-Avianca is a Colombian operator with the hub at El Dorado Int'l airport.
+Avianca is a Colombian operator with a hub at El Dorado Int'l Airport.
 It has a fleet of 62 aircraft and operates to 65 destinations (including those operated by Avianca Colombia and Avianca Brazil).

 TACA Airlines is a group of several airlines operating in Central America.
-The name is an acronym for Transportes Aéreos del Continente Americano.
-Initially it operated only in Central America, and now it has extended to North, South and Caribbean.
-The main hubs are Comalapa Int'l, Juan Santamaría Int'l, Jorge Chávez Int'l airports.
-It has a fleet of 42 operational and 64 aircraft (including Airbus A320Neo).
-Operates to 51 destinations from 22 countries.
+The name is an acronym for Air Transport in the Americas.
+Initially, it operated only in Central America, and now has expanded to North America, South America and the Caribbean.
+The main hubs are at Comalapa Int'l, Juan Santamaría Int'l, Jorge Chávez Int'l airports.
+It has a fleet of 42 operational and 64 controlled aircraft (including Airbus A320Neo).
+It operates to 51 destinations in 22 countries.

 The two above have merged into 2009 and created the Avianca Taca Airlines group and are leaders in Latin America!